Cyberbullying and Cyberstalking Laws in Wisconsin

 This article discusses several of Wisconsin's criminal laws, including harassment and stalking, that may apply to cyberbullying by and against teens.

 Cyberbullying and cyberstalking in Wisconsin may be punished under state criminal law as unlawful use of a computerized communication system, harassment, or stalking.
-Although some of these offenses can be charged as civil forfeitures (meaning the penalties only involves fines), more often prosecutors charge them as criminal offenses.
+Although some of these offenses can be charged as civil forfeitures (meaning the penalties only involve fines), more often prosecutors charge them as criminal offenses.

-Unlawful use of computerized communication systems involves an offender sending annoying, offensive, obscene, or threatening communications via a computer, such as those sent through email, Facebook, Snapchat, or other computerized communication systems.
 This unlawful act increases from a class B forfeiture to a class B misdemeanor when the bully intended to seriously frighten, intimidate, threaten, or abuse the victim.
 A guilty defendant faces up to 90 days in jail and a $1,000 fine.

-Criminal Harassment Laws and Penalties in Wisconsin
+Penalties for Criminal Harassment in Wisconsin

 Acts of cyberbullying can also constitute criminal harassment.
 It applies when there are two or more acts that seriously annoy or intimidate the victim.
 Penalties increase when aggravating factors exist, such as the bully purposely gaining access through electronic means to the victim's personal information or threatening the victim in a way that places them in fear of injury or death.

 Misdemeanors.
 Harassment starts as a class B forfeiture but prosecutors can charge harassment as a class A misdemeanor if the offender violates a no-contact order or threatens the victim in a way that causes a reasonable fear of death or great bodily harm.
-A class A misdemeanor carries penalties of up to nine months in jail and a $10,000 fine.
+A class A misdemeanor carries penalties of up to 9 months in jail and a $10,000 fine.

-Stalking Laws and Penalties in Wisconsin
+Penalties for Stalking in Wisconsin

 Felony stalking charges may also be available for cyberbullying.
 Stalking occurs when someone: